NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 "You definitely held us at the highest standards, and I am extremely sorry that I couldn't meet the expectations."

 Really?
-The problem is my expectations?
-I think the standard is following the contract, because you are paid for it.
+I think the lowest standard is following the contract, because you signed on it.

 I always considered myself a passionate amateur until this point, but now I realize how wide the spread in "professional" really is.

+Another friend told me the other day that she never even got her edited wedding videos, just the raw footage.
+It seems like the norm for a lot of these "professionals" is to be paid in full on the day of the event, leaving no accountability.
+It might be tricky, but respectfully negotiating different payment terms is something we should have done.

+Mistake 5.